 Eric joined the Beeck Center in June 2017.
 He is a senior in the Georgetown School of Foreign Service studying Science, Technology, and International Affairs with a concentration in Global Health and a certificate in International Development.
 On campus, he previously served as Chair of the Georgetown International Relations Club and currently sits on the 2017-2018 Provost’s Committee for Diversity.
-He has also held internships at Save the Children US and the National American Red Cross and intends to pursue a career in the social sector.
+He has also held internships at Save the Children US, the National American Red Cross, and the U.S. Department of State.
+Upon graduation, he will be working as an Associate Consultant at The Bridgespan Group in Boston.

 At the Beeck Center, Eric is interested in policy innovations that incorporate Pay for Success models and the application of new technologies to achieve social good.
 He is particularly interested in the use of these concepts within the healthcare industry to improve patient outcomes and health equity.